 What do I call this path I’m on?
 For now I just say, I am one who listens.
 A daily walk with Spirit—that is my practice.

 I am learning how to pass on the supportive wisdom of the Helper to others.
-For more information, see my Consulting and Mentoring page.
+For more information, see my Come Home to Nature, Come Home to Source page.